 Thornbury is known to be one of the best places to live near Bristol, and with its traditional shops and old-world feel it’s not hard to see why this bustling market town is so sought after.

 Thornbury town also has a thriving community scene, which caters to a wide-range of interests – including over a dozen musical and drama groups, sports clubs, scouts, air, and sea cadets, plus history, charity, and social organisations.
 Thornbury also has a leisure centre, library, doctors, dentist, opticians and medical centre.
-There are ample opportunities to stay or get fit, with football, rugby, cricket, badminton, tennis, golf, buggy fit and a skate park.
+There are ample opportunities to stay or get fit, with football, rugby, cricket, badminton, tennis, golf and a skate park.

 Built in the 12th Century, St Mary’s Church is the oldest surviving building in Thornbury, and is one of 7 churches in the area.